Avinashshiyani/Portfolio/README.md

 # Portfolio
 This is my portfolio .
-In htis Thing i have mention all my things .
+In This Thing i have mention all my things .